 Summary: Better than flash plating, but expect a short lifespan. ❌

 What it is: Gold plating is the catch-all term for a process in which a layer of gold is bonded to a base metal by dipping the metal into a special chemical solution and zapping it with an electric current, attracting and adhering gold ions to the metal.
-To be considered gold plated, the gold layer should measure between 0.5 and 2.5 microns (a micron is one millionth of a meter, for context).
+To be considered gold plated, the gold layer should measure at least 0.5 microns (a micron is one millionth of a meter, for context).
 The thicker the gold layer, the longer it maintains its finish.
-In practice, though, many jewelry companies stick to the 0.5-1.0 micron range.
+In practice, though, many jewelry companies are usually plating only with 0.5 microns.

 Where you can find it: Cheaper department store brands and many independent brands sell gold plated jewelry.